 Make-A-Wish Ireland has one simple aim – to grant the wishes of children with life-threatening medical conditions, to bring hope, strength and happiness.

 As a well-respected and popular children’s charity, Make-A-Wish is fully committed to providing the maximum level of care and enjoyment for our children and their families.
-This is achieved this through a combination of professionalism, attention to detail and sensitivity.
+This is achieved through a combination of professionalism, attention to detail and sensitivity.
 Nothing is too much trouble for a wish child.

 View the video below to see how it all began.